mayureshw/vctools/README.md

 To get better simulator performance:

-    1. Check vcsimconf.h and minimize the amount of logging.
+    1. Check Makefile.conf and minimize the amount of logging.

     2. See README.md of the petrisimu component for further fine tuning of multi-threaded runs.